Suboi

 Hàng Lâm Trang Anh (born January 14, 1990), known by her stage name Suboi, is a Vietnamese rapper, singer, and songwriter.

-Raised in Ho Chi Minh City, where she lives, Suboi is the first Vietnamese female rapper to become successful in her country and is considered Vietnam's queen of hip hop.
+Born and raised in Ho Chi Minh City, also where her musical career begins, Suboi is one of the first Vietnamese female rapper to become successful in her country and is considered Vietnam's queen of hip hop.

 Biography

 Suboi’s mother worked as an office worker at the Australian consulate in Saigon, and her father worked as a factory manager.
 Suboi revealed that she used to be a shy girl who spent much of her time on words and composing ridiculous poems.